Fernando-A-Rocha/mta-mod-downloader/README.md

 ![Admin panel](/.github/images/admin_settings.png)

 Mods are defined in `meta.xml` under `<mods>`.
-Mods are organized in categories (each has a unique name) that will be displayed in the GUI.

 The mod files need to exist in the server.
 This script is responsible for adding the `<file src='...'>` nodes to the meta.xml automatically, so you don't have to.

+Mods are organized in categories (each has a unique name) that will be displayed in the GUI.
+If a category has `group_mods="true"` then the mods in that category will be activated/deactivated all together, and players won't be able to toggle them individually.

 Each mod has the following attributes: